 - sustainability and economic feasibility (first cost and long-term cost of ownership)

-- as well as aesthetic achievements
+- aesthetic achievements

-The Justice Facilities Review Awards program is administered by the Academy of Architecture for Justice, an AIA Knowledge Community.
+The Justice Facilities Review awards program is administered by the Academy of Architecture for Justice, an AIA Knowledge Community.

-National recognition and publication
+National Recognition and Publication

 This program offers AIA members, architects, designers, and justice planners an opportunity to be nationally recognized.
 Recipient projects reach an audience of court managers, law enforcement officials, sheriffs, public officials, facilities managers, and other client groups through online and in-person programs.

-Projects may also be featured in a number of publications, presentations, and conferences, or included in other AAJ-sponsored media presentations.
+Selected projects may also be featured in a number of publications, presentations, and conferences, or included in other AAJ-sponsored media presentations.
 Likewise, recipients may be invited to present their work at AAJ and partner conferences.